8ff/firescrew/README.md

 ## Key Features
 - **Real-Time Motion Detection**: Firescrew can detect motion from a live feed and provide real-time alerts.
 - **Object Identification**: Identify specific objects like cars and people in real-time.
-- **Model Flexibility**: Firescrew can use the latest YOLOv8 model or Coral EdgeTPU models for enhanced performance.
+- **Model Flexibility**: Firescrew can use the latest YOLOv8 model, MobileNET with Coral TPU or YOLOv8s with CoreML (MAC Only) for enhanced performance.
 - **Performance**: Firescrew takes full advantage of Go's concurrency handling and speed, providing a high-performance solution for real-time image processing.
 - **RTSP Network Camera Support**: Firescrew is compatible with RTSP network cameras, extending its applicability in a wide range of scenarios.
 - **MQTT/Webhook/Script/Slack**: Firescrew can send events to MQTT/Webhook/Script/Slack for further processing.